nihat-js/nihat-js/README.md

 <h3 align="center">A passionate frontend developer from Azerbaijan</h3>

 🏠 I live in Baku,Azerbaijan <br>
-🤝 Currently I am looking for an opportunity to develop my career <br>
+🤝 Currently I am looking for an opportunity to develop my career. <br>

 # 💻 Tech Stack: